The triangular theorem of eight and representation by quadratic polynomials: Theorem of Eight

 \section{Theorem of Eight}

-We will assume throughout that the reader is familiar with genus theory for quadratic forms.
-For background information on quadratic forms, a good source is \cite{Jones1}.
-Here we prove Theorem \ref{thm8}, Corollary \ref{cor8} and Theorem \ref{repsizethm}.
-We will proceed by using a standard argument to show that the theorem is equivalent to a statement about (diagonal) quadratic forms, and then prove the corresponding result for quadratic forms.
+For background information on quadratic forms and genus theory, a good source is \cite{Jones1}.
+We prove Theorem \ref{repsizethm}, by using a standard argument to show that the theorem is equivalent to a statement about (diagonal) quadratic forms, and then prove the corresponding result for quadratic forms.
 We will only need some elementary results about quadratic forms and a theorem of Siegel to show the desired result.
+Theorem \ref{thm8} and Corollary \ref{cor8} follow immediately.